ManafBinYahya/ManafBinYahya.github.io/_pages/about.md

 ### Personal Interests

-Outside of research and engineering, I’m passionate about football — I love playing it, watching matches, and playing football video games whenever I get the chance.
+Outside of research and engineering, I’m passionate about football — I love playing it ⚽, watching matches 📺, and playing football video games 🎮 whenever I get the chance.

 ## 🗞️ News